manggic/cloud/README.md

   - Load balancing
   - Automatic scaling
   - Application health monitoring
+- AWS Elastic Beanstalk is a deployment service offered by Amazon Web Services (AWS) that simplifies the process of deploying and managing web applications in the cloud.
+It eliminates the need to manually provision and configure underlying infrastructure, allowing you to focus on your application code.

 ### AWS CloudFormation
 - With AWS CloudFormation, you can treat your infrastructure as code.
+- CloudFormation uses templates written in JSON or YAML to define the AWS resources you need for your application.
+These templates specify the resources (like EC2 instances, S3 buckets, etc.) and their configurations.
+This approach allows for version control, collaboration, and easier replication of your infrastructure.
 - This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.
 - AWS CloudFormation provisions your resources in a safe, repeatable manner, enabling you to frequently build your infrastructure and applications without having to perform manual actions.
 - It determines the right operations to perform when managing your stack and rolls back changes automatically if it detects errors.